 Uncertainties and gaps in knowledge;

-[A non-technical summary] [and/or a technical summary];
+A non-technical summary and a technical summary;

-[(k) The identification of the sources of the information contained in the report;]
+(k) The identification of the sources of the information contained in the report;

-[(l) An explicit indication of predictive methods and underlying assumptions, as well as the relevant environmental data used;]
+(l) An explicit indication of predictive methods and underlying assumptions, as well as the relevant environmental data used;

-[(m) The methodology used to identify environmental impacts;]
+(m) The methodology used to identify environmental impacts;

-[(n) An environmental management plan, including a contingency plan for responding to incidents that have an impact on the marine environment;]
+(n) An environmental management plan, including a contingency plan for responding to incidents that have an impact on the marine environment;

-[(o) The environmental record of the proponent;]

-[(p) A review of the business plan for the planned activity;]

 (q) A description of consultations undertaken in the environmental impact assessment process, including with relevant global, regional and sectoral bodies.

-[3.
-Further [details] [guidance] regarding the required content of an environmental impact assessment report [shall] [may] be developed by the Conference of the Parties as an annex to this Agreement and shall be based on the best available scientific information and knowledge, including traditional knowledge. [[These details] [This guidance] shall be reviewed regularly].]
+3. Further guidance regarding the required content of an environmental impact assessment report shall [be developed by the Conference of the Parties as an annex to this Agreement and shall be based on the best available scientific information and knowledge, including traditional knowledge.
+This guidance] shall be reviewed regularly.

 For Article 36 we propose the following: